ChullEPG/chullepg.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: chull_cv.pdf # you can also use external links here
-description: Click on the link -->
+description: Click on the link for full CV -->
 toc:
   sidebar: left
 ---